tfchurch/sumo-hakyll/pages/smt/index.md

 # About SMT

-Stanford Math Tournament (SMT) is run by Stanford students in collaboration with Rice University, Johns Hopkins University, and Columbia University.
+Stanford Math Tournament (SMT) is run by Stanford students in collaboration with Rice University and Johns Hopkins University.

 Teams compete in groups of up to eight students.
 The contest consists of an individual portion as well as a team portion.